RESOURCES

 Once the land is ready, it’s time to plan for delivery.

-If you’re working with Boxhub, that usually means arrival in 7-10 days.
+If you’re working with Boxhub, that usually means your container will be delivered within 5 business days.
 You’ll benefit from the largest trucking network for container deliveries in the U.S. — our drivers are experienced and can place the container wherever you want it.

 Regardless of who you work with, though, always check the container for unexpected wear and tear upon delivery (e.g. a hole in the container or a large patch of rust you weren’t expecting).